Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 - Stimulus: Display scheduled tickets (interoperability on data)
 - Artifact: Schedules module
 - Response: 100% of already scheduled tickets are provided
+- Architecture: Needs update

-- Architecture: The architecture lacks a communication channel with the Enrollments module.
+The architecture lacks a communication channel with the Enrollments module.
 The Dispatcher for the communication with external services should be added
 ![Schedule module](./inter.png)

 ### Scenario 2

 - Source of Stimulus: Collision Controller (Automatic Scheduler Caller)
 - Stimulus: Stimulus Source needs data about schoolrooms, buildings, and mutual distances from the Student Information System to schedule tickets.
 - Artifact: External Data Provider (External Data Provider Entry)
 - Response: Data about schoolrooms, buildings, and distances between them are provided.
 - Measure: 100% of required data are provided
-   - Architecture: OK / Needs update
+- Architecture: Needs update

 The architecture lacks a communication channel between the Collision Controller and the Student Information System.
 A new container should be added for retrieving data from external services (External Data Provider).